New York is a green city.

 New York State legalized the sale of cannabis for adult recreational use in 2022.
 That year, thousands of New Yorkers applied for their Conditional Adult-Use Retail Dispensary (CUARD) license and (at the time of publication) over 40 of them went on to open licensed dispensaries, including 16 of them right here in New York City in 2023.

-There are a lot of questions to be answered: Can weed also be grown at home?
+Of course, there are still a lot of questions to be answered: Can weed also be grown at home?
 Where can New Yorkers buy the stuff and will they be stopped if carrying it around?
 Can anyone sell marijuana now?

 Below, check out our extensive guide to marijuana legalization in New York state.